 Further to the south, it was noted the concrete surround to the outfall structure at Ryhope Nook has been undercut.
-Ongoing erosion was noted to the footpath/steps at Ryhope Nook making steps unfit for access.
+Safe access to/from the beach at Ryhope Nook has been previously lost, and ongoing erosion was noted to the remaining footpath/steps at this location.